redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

         <title>HTML Practice</title>
     </head>
     <body>
-    This text wil be inside the heading</h1>
+    This text will be inside the heading</h1>
     <p>This text will be inside a paragraph.</p>
     </body>
 </html>